William Richard Waring

-William Richard Waring (July 4, 1787 – January 2, 1843) was a 19th-century American physician.
+William Richard Waring (July 4, 1787 – January 2, 1843) was a 19th-century American medical doctor.
 He was described as one of the "most illustrious physicians" in Savannah, Georgia.
 The William Waring Property, the oldest extant building in that city's Wright Square, is now named for him.

 He server two terms as mayor of Savannah (1830–1832).

 His son was fellow physician James Johnston Waring.